 Medical Ethics Class and Course Descriptions

 Through medical ethics courses, students examine the ethical and social issues surrounding the practice of medicine, in particular the relationship between patient and physician.
 These courses are normally taken as part of a full degree program related to healthcare.
+Read on to learn about some common course topics in detail.

 Medical ethics classes are available through several undergraduate and graduate degree programs in fields such as healthcare administration, bioethics, medical assisting, nursing and medicine.
 Many of these programs have an overview course on medical ethics, while bioethics and medicine programs include advanced courses.
 Some programs related to healthcare even offer a medical ethics concentration to study the topic in depth.